chrisotto6/chrisotto/Migration.md

 Most of these will probably get created into issues after the initial migration

-- [ ] A whole bunch of testsssssss - unit jest snapshot
+- [ ] A whole bunch of testsssssss - unit/jest snapshot
 - [ ] Uses - Add page to nav bar
 - [ ] Folders for posts/post images based on year??
 - [ ] Redo the way posts show up on landing/all posts page (card)